hydephp/develop/docs/digging-deeper/navigation.md

 Hyde makes a few attempts to find a suitable label for the navigation menu items to automatically create helpful titles.

-From the Hyde config you can override the label of navigation links using the by mapping the route key to the desired title.
+If you're not happy with these, it's easy to override navigation link labels by mapping the route key to the desired title in the Hyde config:
-This is not yet supported for the sidebar, but will be in the future.

 ```php
 // filepath: config/hyde.php